remarkablemark/remarkablemark.github.io/_posts/2021/2021-02-28-migrate-husky-4-to-5.md

 npx husky-4-to-5
 ```

-The one step I didn't automate is prepending `npx` in front of the binaries in the husky hooks.
+What wasn't automated was prepending `npx` in front of the binaries of the husky hooks.

 For example: